KDAB/FatCRM/ReadMe.md

 * Starting FatCRM

-The executable name is fatcrm.
-It should appear in your K menu under the name "FatCRM".
+The executable name is `fatcrm`.
+It should appear in your K menu under the name *FatCRM*.

 * First time setup

 The first time, you'll have to configure your SugarCRM account.
-Click on "Add...", type Sugar, click on "SugarCRM Resource".
+Click on *Add...*, type Sugar, click on *SugarCRM Resource*.

 After that, go to the Settings dialog and configure your full user name at the top, as shown in the web interface for SugarCRM.